 These conditions can be caused by microangiopathic hemolytic anemias, autoimmune hemolytic anemia, drugs, infections, inherited conditions, transfusion reactions, or burns.

 Drugs that can cause hemolysis include penicillin, methyldopa, levodopa, quinidines, cephalosporins, and some NSAIDs.
 Cyclosporine, tacrolimus, clopidogrel, oral contraceptive pills, and some chemotherapy drugs may cause hemolytic uremic syndrome.
-Discontinuation of causative medications produces resolution of the anemia.
+Discontinuation of causative medications leads to resolution of the anemia.

 There may be a history suggestive of microangiopathic disease.
 Known triggers of disseminated intravascular coagulation (DIC) include ongoing severe infection, sepsis, malignancy, obstetric emergency, trauma, burns, envenomation, drug overdose, or any cause of endothelial damage.
 The presence of acute-onset neurologic symptoms, including headache, confusion, focal weakness, seizures, or coma, should prompt suspicion of thrombotic thrombocytopenic purpura (TTP).
 Female patients may have associated menorrhagia.
 Sudden-onset dizziness, headache, mental status changes, loss of sensation or motor strength, chest pain or pressure, dyspnea, or edema in a patient with known hypertension should prompt suspicion of malignant hypertension; a history of renal failure or eclampsia may also be present.
 An expanding vascular skin lesion in a young infant or child should prompt suspicion of a hemangioma.
 A history of prosthetic valve replacement may indicate hemolysis induced by the prosthesis.